-The tikki or cauliflower fried cakes are yummy, crunchy, have an authentic Indian taste, and are so easy to make.
-With just three main ingredients you will be able to surprise yourself and your family too.
+The Tikki, or cauliflower fried cakes, are absolutely delicious.
+They have a delightful crunch, an authentic Indian flavor, and best of all, they’re incredibly easy to make.
+With just three main ingredients, you’ll be able to surprise yourself and your family with this tasty treat.

 Keto Tikki/Cauliflower Cakes Recipe